quixio/quix-samples/python/destinations/InfluxDB/README.md

 ## How to run

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log in and visit the Code Samples to use this project.

 Clicking `Deploy` on the Sample, deploys a pre-built container in Quix.
 Complete the environment variables to configure the container.